fbpx

 clusters of yellow flowers

-Note large bracts at base of each cluster (lines) | Nature Center | Feb 2021
+Dark lines point to large bracts at base of each flower cluster | Nature Center | Feb 2021

 Interesting Facts 21,521